ogoldberg/ai-first-web-client/docs/API_DOCUMENTATION_DISCOVERY_PLAN.md

 3. **Documentation Freshness:** How often to re-check for documentation updates?

 4. **Spec Conflicts:** What if OpenAPI and GraphQL both exist?
-Which takes priority?
+Per the Discovery Priority Order (lines 84-92), OpenAPI takes priority.
+However, the more nuanced question is how to *merge* data from both specs when they describe different aspects of the same API (e.g., REST endpoints in OpenAPI + GraphQL mutations).
+Should we combine patterns from both sources?

 5. **Rate Limits:** Should we respect rate limit info from specs proactively?